Near-Horizon Collisions around Near-Extremal Black Holes: Naturalness and observability of high-energy collisions

-Finally, these collisions can be observable.
-Despite the fact that the collisions occur in the near-horizon region, daughter particles of these high energy collisions escape to infinity where they can be observed.
+Finally, high-energy near-horizon collisions can be observable.
+Despite the fact that the collisions occur in the near-horizon region, daughter particles of these high-energy collisions can escape to infinity where they can be detected.
 The near-horizon scattering processes examined to date have resulted in daughter particles with observed energy as high as the rest mass of the parent particles \cite{Piran1975,Piran1977,Piran1977a, Jacobson2010,Bejger2012,Leiderschneider2016, Liberati2022, Gates2023}.